maraz999/sds210_project_wildfire/README.md

 5. Add your key to an '.env' file in project root for safety
 6. Run notebooks/01_wildfire_project.ipynb

-##Outputs
+## Outputs
-An interactive Folium Map showing active fire detection across Madagascar
+An interactive Folium Map showing active fire detection across Madagascar.
+Open 'outputs/wildfire_map.html' to see the full map.